Skip to Content

 Instructions

-Set your smoker to 225°F (107°C).
+3. Set your smoker to 275°F (135°C).
 Once a steady temperature has been achieved, place the chicken, breast side up directly on the grill grates.
-Smoke at 225°F for 1 hour.
-Then increase the temperature to 350°F (177°C) to allow the skin to crisp.
+Smoke at 275°F for 3-4 hours.

-Continue to smoke until the internal temperature reaches 165°F (74°C) when checked at the thickest part of the breast with an instant read digital thermometer.
-This will take 2-3 hours.
+4. Continue to smoke until the internal temperature reaches 165°F (74°C) when checked at the thickest part of the breast with an instant read digital thermometer.
 However, if you want fall apart, tender smoked chicken, allow the chicken to cook to an internal temperature of 180°F (82°C) when checked at the thickest portion of the chicken thigh.

 Notes